-• MIS-C is a rare and sometimes severe complication associated with COVID-19.
-The most common symptoms are fever, a red rash, abdominal pain and diarrhea or vomiting.
+- MIS-C is a rare and sometimes severe complication associated with COVID-19.
+The most common symptoms are fever with red eyes, red lips, red palms and soles.
+Abdominal pain, vomiting and diarrhea also occur.
 Half of the patients develop trouble breathing and shortness of breath.
-Some children become confused or overly sleepy.
-All patients with this syndrome should be seen by a doctor.
-Many need to be admitted to the hospital.
-Some cases are similar to Kawasaki's Disease (KD), but MIS-C is a more serious condition.

-- Incidence: a very, very rare complication of COVID-19.
+Always has multiple symptoms.
+All patients with suspected of having this syndrome should be seen by a doctor.
+Most need to be admitted to the hospital.
+Some cases are similar to Kawasaki's Disease (KD), but MIS-C is a more serious condition. - Incidence: a very rare complication of COVID-19.
 In general, COVID-19 continues to be a mild disease in most children. - Onset of symptoms: Usually about 4 weeks after COVID-19 infection and apparent recovery. - Peak age: 8 years.
 Age range: 6 months to 21 years. - Treatment: MIS-C is treatable with medications, including IV immune serum globulin (ISG).
 At this time, it cannot be prevented nor predicted. - Reassurance: If a child gets this rare complication, a parent will know that their child needs to see a doctor.